-Since October 2013, Dr Fabian Zuleeg has been Chief Executive of the European Policy Centre, with overall responsibility, including providing strategic direction, managing its staff and resources and representing the EPC.
+Since October 2013, Dr. Fabian Zuleeg has been Chief Executive of the European Policy Centre, with overall responsibility, including providing strategic direction, managing its staff and resources and representing the EPC.

-Fabian remains Chief Economist at the same time (a post he has held since January 2010), in charge of Europe’s Political Economy Programme.
+He remains Chief Economist at the same time (a post he has held since January 2010).
 Fabian holds a PhD on the political economy of EU accession from Edinburgh University.
-Before coming to the EPC he has worked as an economic analyst in academia, the public and the private sector.
-He is currently Honorary Fellow at the Europa Institute of the University of Edinburgh and Honorary Professor at Heriot-Watt University.
+Before coming to the EPC, he worked as an economic analyst in academia, the public and the private sector.

+Fabian works closely with decision-makers in the European institutions, the EPC members and partners, European think tanks and the wider Brussels and member state stakeholder community.
 Fabian regularly comments on current political and economic issues in the EU in the media.
-He also chairs and contributes to a wide range of debates, conferences and seminars and has researched and published widely on European integration and on European economic and social policies.
+He also chairs and contributes to a wide range of debates, conferences and seminars and has researched and published widely on the future of European integration, global challenges, Brexit and on European economic and social policies.

 Europe’s political economy, Future of Europe, EU relationship with third countries, transnational think tank cooperation